Legal official: Myanmar convicts ousted leader Suu Kyi on 2 more corruption counts, extending prison term to 26 years - NewsBreak

 WASHINGTON (AP) — AP sources: House Jan.
 6 committee plans to vote during hearing to subpoena Donald Trump for testimony.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Jan.
-6 panel shows previously unseen footage of Pelosi, other leaders phoning for help during Capitol siege
+Indiana Supreme Court will hear abortion ban lawsuit, ban will remain blocked

-WASHINGTON (AP) — Jan.
-6 panel shows previously unseen footage of Pelosi, other leaders phoning for help during Capitol siege.
+INDIANAPOLIS (AP) — Indiana Supreme Court will hear abortion ban lawsuit, ban will remain blocked.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

 IN THIS ARTICLE